jjdblast/bigdata-pipeline_wiki/Setup-Docker-Image.md

 **At this point, you should have installed everything needed to run Docker**

-* Next, we'll load and run the Pipeline Docker Image
+* Next, we'll load and run the Pipeline Docker Image from the DockerHub Registry

 ### MacOS X or Windows or Linux
 ```